Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the focus on complex chronic illnesses and the importance of evidence-based discussions, noting that it validates their own experiences.
+Listeners appreciate the in-depth discussions on complex chronic illnesses and the inclusion of both expert insights and personal narratives.

 Chart Rankings